MicrosoftDocs/fabric-docs/docs/data-factory/apache-airflow-jobs-install-private-package.md

 ---
-title: Install a Private Package as a requirement in Apache Airflow Jobs
+title: Install a Private Package as a requirement in Apache Airflow Job
-description: This tutorial helps to install a Private Package as a requirement in Apache Airflow Jobs. ms.reviewer: xupxhou ms.author: abnarain
+description: This tutorial shows how to install private package as a requirement in Apache Airflow Job. ms.reviewer: xupxhou ms.author: abnarain
 author: abnarain